Color Graphics Adapter: Color palette

 These four colour bits are then interpreted internally by the monitor, or converted to NTSC colours (see below).

 With an RGBI monitor

 When using a direct-drive monitor, the four color bits are output directly to the DE-9 connector at the back of the card.

 Within the monitor, the four signals are interpreted to drive the red, green and blue color guns.
-With respect to the RGBI color model described above, the monitor would use approximately the following formula to process the digital four-bit color number to analog voltages ranging from 0.0 to 1.0:
+With respect to the RGBI color model described above, the monitor would translate the digital four-bit color number to some seven distinctive analog voltages in the range from 0.0 to 1.0 for each gun.